kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 ## DevOps vs Controllers

-So how does server-side apply in Kluctl lead to "live and let live"?
+So how does SSA in Kluctl lead to "live and let live"?

 It allows the co-existence of classical pipelines (e.g. Github Actions or Gitlab CI), controllers (e.g. the HPA controller or GitOps style controllers)